Brisbane Institute of Art Windsor Brisbane https://brisart.org

 Fresco painting for jewellery design

-Learn techniques for making sculptural fresco jewellery.
+Fresco is one of the most ancient forms of painting.
+It is a highly sensitive medium where pigment is bonded with fresh plaster.
+Learn techniques for making fresco paintings and sculptural fresco jewellery.
 Paint, sculpt and carve into wet plaster to create wearable and sculptural object d’art.